andreasjansson/resonate/README.md

-A Python module that drives an array of resonators with an input signal and returns the resulting displacements, their RMS amplitude over an arbitrary window, and the peak RMS amplitude for all displacement lists.
-I made it as an experimental pitch detection technique.
+A Python module that drives an array of resonators with an input signal and returns the resulting displacements, their RMS amplitude over an arbitrary window, and the overall peak RMS amplitude.

 Example usage: